How to Make Money After Layoff: 4 Side Hustle Strategies That Actually Work

 If you're a graphic designer: Bundle a "15-Post Social Media Refresh" with new templates, updated brand colors, and a style guide for $1,500-3,000.
 The average small business spends 6-10 hours per week on social media—you're giving them their time back.

-If you're in marketing: Offer a "Quick-Win Marketing Audit" that identifies three revenue opportunities they're missing, complete with implementation roadmap, for $1,000-2,000.
+If you're in marketing: Offer a "Quick-Win Marketing Audit" that identifies three revenue opportunities they're missing, complete with an implementation roadmap, for $1,000-2,000.

 The key is specificity.
 Vague offers like "I do consulting" won't cut it.
 Define the scope, timeline, and outcome clearly.